 If you’ve ever strolled down the cereal aisle, you know that there are dozens of options to choose from.
 Does the variety matter when it comes to a bedtime snack?
 It actually can.
 Cereals high in sugar can negatively impact your blood sugar levels while you sleep.
 Whole grain options are a safer bet and are much easier to digest.
 Even a small bowl of cereal can help you feel full overnight and packs in a great dose of protein.
 Granola is a wonderful choice, not to mention delicious with a splash of milk.

 Unsure if fruit before bed is a good idea?
-You can rest easy, because certain fruits are actually highly encouraged at night.
+You can rest easy, because some food options encourage better sleep – and certain fruits belong to this group.
 One in particular is the banana.
 These yellow powerhouses are filled with several vitamins and minerals that will greatly improve the quality of your rest.
 Bananas are known to reduce stress, anxiety, muscle pain and fatigue, and regulate your sleep patterns.
 Bananas release both melatonin and serotonin, which are both commonly used sleep agents.
 If you cut a banana into slices and add a little peanut butter on top, you can satisfy sweet and salty cravings all at once.